tlack/xacto/README.md

 Select the items in `collection` matching `predicate`.
 Works for most types.
 See querying docs below.

+### sum(array, nullvalue?)

+Sum array.
+Numbers only for now.
+Only arrays for now.

+If `nullvalue` supplied, string conversion will be attempted.

 ### take(value, n)

 Return the first `n` items in `value`.